drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ### Conclusion

-Two opposite models were derived from analyses of activities on the EGF-R kinase.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/conclusion-94398b66'><i class='fa fa-play' aria-hidden='true'></i></button>Two opposite models were derived from analyses of activities on the EGF-R kinase.
 Recent X-ray studies of closely related structures complexed with other kinases indicated that both binding modes could exist.
 This example showed that one must be prepared to consider more than one binding mode.
 This diversity created some complications in the analyses but also opened up a broader range of possibilities for the design of new structures.
 *[binding mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.
 *[binding modes]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.